 A town near Troy.

-During the Trojan War, Agamemnon, commander-in-chief of the Achaian army, insulted and threatened Apollon's priest, Khryses.
-Praying for justice, Khryses referred to the god Apollon as Smintheus1 and lord of Khryse, holy Killa, and Tenedos.2
+During the Trojan War, Agamemnon, commander-in-chief of the Achaian (Achaean) army, insulted and threatened Apollon's priest, Chryses.
+Praying for justice, Chryses referred to the god Apollon as Smintheus1 and lord of Chryse, holy Killa, and Tenedos.2

 1. Smintheus—an epithet for Apollon as lord of the town Smintheion.